libsml/libsml/README.md

 ##Using LIBSML as a Library

 LIBSML is built using Apache Maven.
-To build LIBSML, run
+To compile from source:

     mvn -DskipTests clean package

-To run tests
+    To run tests do mvn test

-    mvn test

 To use maven, add the appropriate setting to your pom.xml.